-As we approach the official start of summer — which historically is the busiest selling time in the security industry — we checked-in to see what the “new normal” looks like for our dealers.
+As we approach the official start of summer — which historically is the busiest selling time in the security industry — we checked-in to see what navigating the new normal looks like for our dealers.
 Todd Johnson, CEO of Connect Security, shared his insights and how his business is adapting and navigating through these uncertain times.

 Johnson explained that his company continues to stay competitive even during the slowdown and the expected drop in sales.
 “In the first few weeks [of the COVID-19 pandemic], we saw a 50 percent drop in sales.
 But we looked at creative ways to adapt and in the last few weeks we have seen a significant increase in sales; I would say we are back up to about 80 percent of what we forecasted in sales.”